-What to bring/how to prepare
+What to Upload/How to Prepare

-- Three personal objects that tell something about the student, to present them as a display, and discuss the reasons for the selections,
+- THREE personal objects that tell something about the student, to present them as a display, and discuss the reasons for the selections,

-Have a successful audition
+Have a Successful Audition

-- Be prepared to talk about yourself, and why you are interested in Museum Studies.
+- Be prepared to talk about yourself and why you are interested in Museum Studies.

 - Bring audition items (personal objects and visual art pieces/social studies or science project examples)

 - Be sure pictures capture the entire object, use good lighting and a clear lens.

 - Have the items with you during your virtual audition.

 - Present yourself well – arrive promptly, dress professionally, speak clearly and confidently.